-- All information should be on your template.
-At the beginning of the challenge, you probably downloaded this foursquare template.
-All of your information should be here.
-If you need a template, download it now and transfer your information to it.
-It’s easier to read and understand if it’s in this format rather than on separate pieces of paper or computer files.
+- Your SWOT matrix should be complete.
+At the beginning of the challenge, you probably downloaded the SWOT matrix template.
+It’s easier to use if it’s in this format rather than on separate pieces of paper or computer files.

 - Look at other examples.
 If you haven’t done so already, take a look at a few completed SWOT reports so you know what yours should look like.
 Here are a few SWOT examples you can look at.